panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 ### 2.1 Real world example

-What could be the situation when the user input creates keys on objects?
+When the user input creates keys on objects?
+Let's analyze a case.

-Imagine a User Interface that manages some custom fields.
-The user can add a custom field by indicating the name and value:
+Imagine a User Interface that manages custom fields.
+The user can add a custom field by specifying its name and value:

 ![Custom fields User Interface](./images/custom-fields-2.png)